LesFerch/DesktopPic/README.md

 **Notes**:
 - You can run multiple copies of DesktopPic to have more than one slideshow on your desktop (on any monitor).
-- DesktopPic always maintains the original picture's aspect ratio.
+- DesktopPic always maintains the original picture's raw pixel aspect ratio.
+It does not read rotation metadata.
+If an image displays with incorrect rotation, simply load it into an image editor, such as MSPaint, and resave it.
 - DesktopPic does not do a full screen slideshow (that capability is already built into Windows 7 and above).
 - The Stamp feature provides the same result as if you edited your wallpaper using an image editing program.
 It just makes the process easier and more fun.
 - The Stamp feature is multi-monitor aware on Windows 8 and above.